gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   When a client initiates an SCTP Association with DTLS protection, i.e., the SCTP INIT containing DTLS/SCTP Mandatory Options, it can receive an INIT-ACK also containing DTLS/SCTP Mandatory Options, in that case the Association will proceed as specified in the previous
+   When a client initiates an SCTP Association with DTLS protection, i.e., the SCTP INIT containing DTLS/SCTP Mandatory Options, it can receive an INIT ACK also containing DTLS/SCTP Mandatory Options, in that case the Association will proceed as specified in the previous
    {{DTLS-init}} section.
-If the peer replies with an INIT-ACK not containing all DTLS/SCTP Mandatory Options, the client SHOULD reply with an SCTP ABORT.
+If the peer replies with an INIT ACK not containing all DTLS/SCTP Mandatory Options, the client SHOULD reply with an SCTP ABORT.